Dusty Baker Biography: Age, Net Worth, Children, Wife, Parents, Siblings, Height, Nationality

 Dusty Baker has been married to Melissa Baker since 1994.
 They have two sons, Darren and Natosha.

-Darren was born in 1999, following his father’s footsteps as a baseball player.
-He was drafted by the Washington Nationals in 2017 but chose to attend the University of California, Berkeley, where he starred as a second baseman.
+Darren was born in 1999 and followed in his father’s footsteps as a baseball player.
+He was drafted by the Washington Nationals in 2017 but chose to attend the University of California, Berkeley, where he played second base.
 Natosha was born in 2003 and is a student at Stanford University.

 Baker also has a daughter, Nichele, from a previous marriage.
-Baker is also a devout Christian who credits his faith with helping him overcome many challenges in life, such as cancer, stroke, and heart problems.
+Baker is also a devout Christian who credits his faith with helping him overcome many challenges in his life, such as cancer, strokes and heart problems.

-He is also a music lover, plays the guitar and collects vinyl records.
-He has diverse musical tastes, from jazz and blues to rock and rap.
+He is also a music lover, playing guitar and collecting vinyl records.
+His musical tastes range from jazz and blues to rock and rap.

-He has written three books: You Can Teach Hitting (1994), Dusty Baker’s Hitting Manual (2004), And Kiss the Sky: My Weekend in Monterey for the Greatest Rock Concert Ever (2017).
+He has written three books: You Can Teach Hitting (1994), Dusty Baker’s Hitting Handbook (2004), And Kiss the Sky: My Weekend in Monterey for the Greatest Rock Concert Ever (2017).

 Career